christopher-song/time-series-modelling/README.md

 # time-series-modelling
 This repository contains an implementation of the model described in the first two parts of "Active Portfolio Management" by Grinold and Kahn.
-It exists because I wanted to teach myself about quantitative modelling.
+It exists because I want to teach myself about quantitative modelling and time series analysis.
 The goal is to implement the risk model using freely available stock price data from `yfinance` and produce a back-tested portfolio whose performance can be compared against a benchmark.
-The idea is to understand how the model works, not to achieve maximum performance.
+The idea is to understand how the model works in theory and in practice, not to achieve maximum performance.

 ## Overview